 - Selling MCA: MCA has an affiliate company, TVC Marketing, which allows individuals to sign up as an affiliate to refer others to MCA and receive a commission if those referrals purchase a membership.
 An MCA membership is not required to become an affiliate, per TVC’s FAQs.
 The TVC FAQs also state that there is no cost associated with becoming an affiliate.
 However, if your state requires that you have a motor club agent license in order to sell memberships, you will need to pay the fees required to become licensed in your state, per a TVC Marketing customer service associate.

-- Reviews: The Better Business Bureau profile page for MCA has mixed reviews from consumers, but MCA’s average rating is 4 out of 5 stars.
+- Reviews: The Better Business Bureau profile page for MCA has mixed reviews from consumers, but MCA’s average rating is four out of 5 stars.
 Common complaints include:

 - Being denied service when placing a service call with another vehicle, even though the member had his or her membership card available